Beep…beep …

 For over 70 years, these clusters of longitudinal lines of varying thickness have been a mainstay in global product identification and labeling.
 But time is quickly running out for this ubiquitous symbol ⌛.

-GS1—the non-profit that standardizes machine-readable codes—is set to begin transition from the esoteric UPC/EAN/DataBar standards to the democratized QR Codes powered by GS1 Digital Link.
-And the industry has collectively pledged the end of 2027 as the deadline.
+GS1—the non-profit that standardizes machine-readable codes—is set to transition from the esoteric UPC/EAN/DataBar standards to democratized QR Codes powered by GS1 Digital Link.
+The industry has collectively pledged the end of 2027 as the deadline.

-What is a QR Code with GS1 Digital Link?
+What is a GS1 Digital Link QR Code?
 Who is it for?
 How is it different from the QR Code you already use?
-Will it be worth it?
-And most important: how easy or difficult will this exercise look?
+Will the upgrade be worth it?
+How easy or difficult will this exercise of adopting GS1 QR Codes look?

 I will answer all your questions in this long but all-encompassing read ahead.

-- Who can use a QR Code with GS1 Digital Link (is it for you?)
+- Who can use a GS1 Digital Link QR Code (is it for you?)

-- GS1 linear barcode vs. QR Code with a GS1 Digital Link
+- GS1 linear barcode vs. QR Code with GS1 Digital Link

 The barcode backstory: 50 years, still going strong?

-For most of its career, GS1 1D barcodes recognized by UPC (Universal Product Code) or EAN (European Article Number) prefixes, have diligently served their target audience: manufacturers, supply chains, and retailers.
+For most of its career, GS1 1D barcodes, recognized by UPC (Universal Product Code) or EAN (European Article Number) prefixes, have invariably served their target audience of manufacturers, supply chains, and retailers.

-Coupled with GS1’s unique identifier, GTIN (Global Tracking Item Number), a barcode scan on a product has returned precise look-ups of product information on megalithic databases, sparing human teams tens of thousands of work hours for manual data management.
+Coupled with GS1’s unique identifier called a GTIN (Global Tracking Item Number), a barcode scan has returned precise look-ups of information on gargantuan products and supply chain databases.
+It has spared human teams tens of thousands of work hours that would have otherwise gone into manual data management.

 But even though barcodes have been used on end-user products for decades, they have had nothing for them.
-For some time now, this unidirectionality has bought challenges both for businesses and customers.
+For some time now, the unidirectionality has brought challenges both for businesses and customers.

-The problem here is a barcode’s data-holding capacity: it can only hold data relevant for your business operations.
-But customers and regulators today want a share of that data traditionally accessible to businesses.
-A GTIN alone can only do so much to face the volley of new consumer trends and a global hawkish regulatory stance on product life cycles.
+The problem here is a barcode’s data-holding capacity: it can only hold data relevant to business operations.
+But end-users and regulators today want the data traditionally accessible to businesses.
+A barcode alone doesn’t stand a chance against the growing need for more information on product life cycles.

-GS1 intervened with a solution to this problem with a new linear barcode called the DataBar designed to hold and spit out more data than legacy barcodes tied to a GTIN.
+GS1 intervened with a solution to this problem with a new linear barcode called the DataBar.
+It was designed to hold and spit out more data than legacy barcodes tied to a GTIN could.
 But this setup, too, was primarily aimed at businesses.

 Until recently, businesses have been circumventing the shortcomings of linear barcodes using QR Codes.
-While this 2D barcode solves the data capacity issue and is usable by anybody, it does not have a standard for hosting the GS1 keys like barcodes—a critical requirement for global supply chains.
+This 2D barcode solves the data capacity issue and is usable by anybody.
+But it does not have a standard for hosting the GS1 keys like barcodes—a critical requirement for global supply chains.

 To comply with the existing infrastructure, businesses today use the standard barcode for GS1 identifiers and a QR Code for end-users and regulators.
-This setup, again, sparks a fresh set of challenges associated to maintaining two separate symbols.
+This setup, again, brings a fresh set of challenges associated with maintaining two separate symbols.

-The ratification aimed to retain a regular barcode’s reliable operational abilities with the GTIN while making it hostable on the web URL.
-And thus, the groundwork for what will be called the GS1 Digital Link was laid.
+The ratification aimed to retain a regular barcode’s operational abilities with the GTIN while making it hostable on the web URL.
+Thus, the groundwork for what will be called the GS1 Digital Link was laid.

-GS1 Digital Link is a standardized URL syntax with GS1 identifiers (GTIN, GLN, SSCCs, etc.) and a brand domain—in one URL.
-A syntax is a special arrangement of words in a web address.
+GS1 Digital Link is URL syntax with GS1 identifiers (GTIN, GLN, SSCCs, etc.) and a brand domain.
+Syntax is an arrangement of words in a web address.
 In short, a GS1 link brings the GTIN barcode online.

-Think of it as a regular website address with two-part:
+Think of it as a regular web address with two-part:

 - A secured “https://” protocol, preferably a subdomain that could link to consumer-focused data such as EU’s Product Passports, instructional videos, promotional offers, recall alerts, etc

-- The GS1-specific product key(s), such as GTIN, serial number, etc., are added in the same URL using trailing slashes (it’s up to the brand to choose what keys to add in the URL string)
+- The GS1-specific product key(s), such as GTIN, serial number, etc., added to the same URL using trailing slashes (it’s up to the brand to choose what keys to add in the URL string)

 The final link looks something like this demo:

-This standardized and browsable website-like syntax makes three things possible:
+This is a standardized and browsable website-like syntax, and it makes three things possible:

 - You can use the URL to create a QR Code (or any other machine-readable data carrier) and add it to your products